 People usually take drugs to feel good, despite the consequences.
 Often, people who seek sensations or want to experiment with feeling high may abuse these drugs.
 Also, people who want to self-medicate some problems or even feel relief from any underlying mental health conditions may abuse club drugs, especially if they are coping with stress, trauma, and symptoms of mental health disorders.

 Many people who use club drugs are teens and young adults, and they use these drugs at bars, nightclubs, concerts, and parties.
 Young people who want to feel less inhibited and more social may take a club drug.

 Regardless of the specific reason for which someone abuses club drugs, these drugs are dangerous, not only in the effects that they cause, but also in their withdrawal symptoms.
 Therefore, it is important to get professional help if you or someone you know abuses these substances.

 Help for Club Drug Abuse

 Abusing club drugs can cause both physical and psychological damage.
-If you or someone you know abuses club drugs, please call our toll-free helpline today.
-Our admissions coordinators are available 24 hours a day to answer any questions you have about treating club drug abuse, so seek their help now to promote long-term recovery.
+If you or someone you know abuses club drugs, please call our toll-free helpline today at 310-774-2043.
+Our admissions coordinators are available 24 hours a day to answer any questions you have about treating any type of substance use disorder, so seek their help now to promote long-term recovery.